 What they do

-Just like every student has the chance to learn biology, chemistry or algebra, Code.org wants to ensure they have the opportunity to learn computer science (CS).
+Just like every student should have the chance to learn biology, chemistry or algebra, Code.org wants to ensure they have the opportunity to learn computer science (CS).

 Mission: Code.org is dedicated to expanding access to computer science in schools and increasing participation by women and underrepresented minorities.

 Why we love them: Since its launch, 15 countries, 44 U.S. states and over 120 U.S. school districts have worked to expand access to CS as part of K-12 curriculum.
 Their AP Computer Science Principles course launched with record participation by diverse students.
 Over 800,000 teachers globally have begun teaching computer science classes to over 29 million students.
-And their Hour of Code initiative has surpassed 600 million hours served.
+2,270,944 girls have attained basic coding proficiency from Code.org since January 1, 2016, and their Hour of Code initiative has surpassed 600 million hours served.
 Perhaps most importantly, 45% of students participating in Code.org’s platform are female and 48% are underrepresented minorities.